 Soil science then, as now, was serving both basic research and soil and crop productivity.
 As early as the Yao dynasty (2357 – 2261 BC) in China the productivity of the soil was used to determine amount of taxes paid.

 The soil knowledge of scholars in Ancient Greece, Ancient China, the Americas, and Europe had periods of intense learning and periods of knowledge repression based on societal norms.
 But what we call “Soil Science” today is based on their observations.

 Still Not A Distinct Science But Scientific Investigation Of Soils Was Starting

 As early as the 16th century in Europe Renaissance scholars began looking at the world in a new way.
 All aspects of the world were subjects for study.
 The concepts of biological and chemical laws were seen as both being influenced by humans and influencing.
 The beginnings of soil science started with an exploration of soil biota and their processes.
 Before long the tools we know of today for soil study were invented.

 One that changed how we looked at the world the most was the microscope, invented in 1590 by Zacharias and Hans Janssen.
 Suddenly microorganisms were visible and the world became an entirely different place.

 Reproduction of first compound microscope made by Hans and Zacharias Janssen, circa 1590.
 From the National Museum of Health and Medicine, Washington, D.C.
 (Image credit: Public domain.)

-Many famous scholars worked on soils issues.
+Many famous scholars worked on uncovering new information about soil.
 Francis Bacon, Robert Boyle, and Leonardo da Vinci all had theories on how plants grew, the relationships with soil, and the importance of water.
 They all used the experimental method but were limited by lingering societal religious beliefs and lack of tools for accurate measurement.